Why choose us?

 The report will be completed after payment have been received.
 Therefore, the entire process, from initial appointment booking to receiving the finalized copy of evaluation, takes an average of one months if the report does not need to be expedited.

-• We charge a $1200 flat rate per report, which covers all the services needed for the report, including two video conference interviews, file reviews, correspondence with attorney, report writing, and editing.
+• We charge a $1200 flat rate per report, which covers all the services needed for the report, including a conference interview, file reviews, correspondence with attorney, report writing, and editing.
 Expedited service is available for $1600.

 • Email lola@figtreechi.com and let us know what kind of case your client needs help with, and we can send you a sample report of a similar case.
 If you have any additional questions, feel free to contact the Lola Wang at lola@figtreechi.com